 If you want to use a new user and role, we’ve prepared a “CloudReactor AWS deployer” CloudFormation template.
-Feel free to inspect the template.
-Note than admin user has to upload this tempate, as it creates an additional user.
+Note that an admin user has to upload this template, as it creates an additional user.
 When ready, log into the AWS management console, select the CloudFormation service, and upload this template.
 It will create a user with all the necessary permissions.
-When the CloudFormation template has completed deployment, it will output user credentials, save these for use later!).
+When the CloudFormation template has completed deployment, it will output an access key ID and secret, save these for use later!).

 If you code is written in python, you can fork the cloudreactor-python-ecs-quickstart project which also includes a lot of goodies for python development, like:

 - Runs, tests, and deploys everything with Docker, no local python installation required

 - Uses pip-tools to manage only top-level python library dependencies

 - Uses pytest (testing), pylint (static code analysis), mypy (static type checking), and safety (security vulnerability checking) for quality control

 - Uses GitHub Actions for Continuous Integration (CI)